 6. Italy and Slovenia

-Trieste is a basically an Italian panhandle stretching 30 miles into Slovenia.
+Trieste is basically an Italian panhandle stretching 30 miles into Slovenia.
 After World War I, Italy got a piece of land of the Austro-Hungarian Empire which lost the war.
 However, in World War II, after losing the war, Italy lost most of the land it conquered in the previous war.
 Except for Trieste.
 In 1947, Trieste became an independent city-state but that only lasted 7 years.
 In 1954, the new, tiny country was divided between Italy and Yugoslavia.
 This gave the border the strange look it has today.

 5. UK’s land border with the EU